 This workshop training is designed to help universities consider a broad range of factors reflecting the applicant’s academic readiness, contribution to the incoming class, and potential for success both in school and later as a professional.
 For more information contact Vernell DeWitty at firstname.lastname@example.org.

 See the latest resource for holistic review, an effective admissions strategy that assesses an applicant’s unique experiences alongside traditional measures of academic achievement.

 Dr. Deborah Jones of the University of Texas Medical Branch explains the benefits of Holistic Admissions workshops, and the importance of "putting action behind the vision" when it comes to diversity among nursing students, and inclusion in the admissions process.

 Diversity, Inclusion, and Sustainability in Nursing Education Lectureship Award

 AACN created an award that recognizes outstanding contributions made by an individual or a group that champion diversity, inclusion, and sustainability in nursing education.
 The nomination deadline has been extended to October 4th.
 Learn more.

 Role of Holistic Admission in Schools of Nursing

-Dr. Julie Zerwic from the University of Illinois at Chicago, discusses the importance and need for Holistic Admissions at schools of nursing.
+Dr. Julie Zerwic from the University of Iowa, discusses the importance and need for Holistic Admissions at schools of nursing.
 She also highlights the benefits of participating in the AACN Holistic Admission Review Workshop.